 Coronavirus Update: Until the schools reopen, we are teaching our review classes remotely via Zoom.
 In addition to the video conferencing feature, the Zoom platform allows us to share our screen, use a whiteboard, and record/share the sessions.

-This course is designed for 10th graders who will be taking the The AP World History (Modern) exam in May 2020.
+This course is designed for 10th graders who will be taking the The AP World History (Modern) exam.

 This course consists of six 1.5 hour sessions plus one optional “make-up” class.
 All classes will be held in Armonk.
 An experienced AP Global teacher will cover all test topics in an easy-to-understand format.
 Classes begin in March and run through mid-May exam.